Myles Straw Player Props: Guardians vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The 8.5 strikeouts per nine innings compiled by the Diamondbacks pitching staff ranks 22nd in MLB.
+- The Diamondbacks pitching staff ranks 23rd in the league with a collective 8.4 strikeouts per nine innings.

-- The Diamondbacks have the 18th-ranked team ERA among all MLB pitching staffs (4.41).
+- The Diamondbacks have a 4.39 team ERA that ranks 19th among all MLB pitching staffs.

-- Diamondbacks pitchers combine to rank 19th in baseball in home runs allowed (81 total, 1.2 per game).
+- The Diamondbacks rank 18th in baseball in home runs given up (82 total, 1.2 per game).

+- Davies (1-2) gets the starting nod for the Diamondbacks in his seventh start of the season.
+He's put together a 5.46 ERA in 28 2/3 innings pitched, with 26 strikeouts.

-- The left-hander last pitched on Tuesday against the Philadelphia Phillies, when he threw 4 2/3 innings, allowing five earned runs while giving up nine hits.
+- His last time out was on Wednesday against the Philadelphia Phillies, when the right-hander tossed three innings, surrendering four earned runs while giving up six hits.

-- The 25-year-old has an ERA of 4.86, with 5.9 strikeouts per nine innings, in 10 games this season.
-Opponents have a .258 batting average against him.
+- The 30-year-old has an ERA of 5.46, with 8.4 strikeouts per nine innings, in six games this season.
+Opponents have a .286 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.